vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

 the bag in my right hand had been a little higher than the weight of the bag in my left hand for most of the journey.
-To address this, I moved both bags to my left hand for a little while, and also moved the bagpack strap off my right shoulder so that it loosely rested on my upper right arm.
+To address this, I moved both bags to my left hand for a little while, and also moved the backpack strap off my right shoulder so that it loosely rested on my upper right arm.
 After a little while, I transferred the lighter bag to my right hand but kept the strap off my right shoulder until I could get back home and take it all off.